 As announced previously, there are no changes in your day-to-day work or responsibilities as a result of this process.
 We are always looking at opportunities to improve operational efficiencies, and there have been pressures on our business (like many others) with the unprecedented health and economic situation we are facing globally.
 But our restructuring and sale process is not a part of those efforts and is not geared around cost take-outs.

-3. Will there be any changes to my benefits or compensation – including my 401(k), vacation time, sick leave, and holiday programs – as a result of the restructuring or sale process?
+Will there be any changes to my benefits or compensation – including my 401(k), vacation time, sick leave, and holiday programs – as a result of the ongoing reorganization or sale process?

-You will be paid as usual throughout the restructuring process.
+You are being paid as usual throughout the restructuring and sale process.
 The U.S. Bankruptcy Court has authorized McClatchy to continue paying wages, providing health, dental, and vision insurance, and honoring other ordinary course employment benefits like vacation/sick time, 401(k) (including company match), etc. as usual.

 Under our proposed plan of restructuring, the assets and liabilities of the McClatchy’s qualified pension plan will be assumed by the PBGC.
 If the PBGC takes over the pension plan, it will continue to pay the Company’s qualified pension plan participants their benefits, subject to federal statutory limits.
 We believe that such a solution would not have an adverse impact on qualified pension benefits for substantially all plan participants.

 Can the PBGC say “no” to the transfer of our pension?